 Here are some of the key advantages that individual developers have over companies.

 The cost of hiring an individual developer will always be lower than the cost of hiring the same quality of developer in a company.
 The reason for the low cost is not because of low quality but other expenses that a company has to borne that individual freelancers don’t have.
 The biggest of them all is the rent expense.

 Rent is a significant portion of the total expense that a company has to provide a workplace for employees to work whereas individual freelancer working from home don’t have this expense lowering the cost clients.

 Rent is not the only additional expense for companies.
 The expense of extra people like a team leader or project manager or HR people.
 Even if the company is small and don’t have those team leaders and project managers, it has the cost for owners profit that clients need to pay.

-The cost scenario is highly in favor of individual freelancers and companies competing with such individual freelancer only on the price front, has very high chance of running out of business due to low-profit margins.
+The cost scenario is highly in favor of individual freelancers and companies competing with such individual freelancer only on the price front, has a very high chance of running out of business due to low profit margins.

 2. Explaining Requirement is Easy

 We are talking about developers and development projects where the most important aspect of getting things done right is able to understand client requirements.

 Companies have a disadvantage when trying to understand clients requirements if the person who is in discussion with the client is not a technical person and believe me most of the time it is not the technical person who is in talks with the client.